mattermost/docs/source/deployment/sso-saml-adfs-msws2016.rst

 3. Enable encryption.
   - Set **Enable Encryption** to ``true``.
-  - For *Service Provider Private Key* use the Service Provider Private Key you generated at the beginning.
+  - For **Service Provider Private Key** use the Service Provider Private Key generated at the start of this process.
   - For *Service Provider Public Certificate* use the Service Provider Public Certificate you generated at the beginning.
   - Set *Sign Request* to suit your environment.